Israeli passage through the Suez Canal and Straits of Tiran: 1957–1966

 Egypt was required by the international community to open the waterways to all shipping following the conflict, although it never acceded to doing so with respect to Israeli shipping, due formally to its non-recognition of the country.

 Following the Suez Crisis, Israel made a number of statements confirming the importance of shipping access – these statements were used as political justification a decade later on the outbreak of the 1967 war.
 On 1 March 1957, Israel's Foreign Minister Golda Meir declared at the UN General Assembly that any closure of the Straits of Tiran would be considered by Israel as an act of war, or justification for war:

 However, in a less widely publicised statement ten days later on 11 March 1957, Nasser announced that he would not permit passage of Israeli ships either through the Gulf of Aqaba or the Suez Canal.
 However, both Egypt and Israel subsequently and unofficially pulled back from their formal positions.

-In practice, these restrictions had limited economic relevance; during the ten year period from 1957 to 1967, only one Israeli-flagged ship per month and four foreign-flagged ships per month arrived at Eilat.
-Although by the end of the decade, Israeli oil shipments from Pahlavi Iran became important, Israel could have replaced this with cheaper Venezuelan oil via the Mediterranean.
+In practice, these restrictions had limited economic relevance; during the ten years from 1957 to 1967, only one Israeli-flagged ship per month and four foreign-flagged ships per month arrived at Eilat.
+Although by the end of the decade, Israeli oil shipments from Pahlavi Iran became important.